spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/registering-additional-contrasts/spinalcord-segmentation.rst

 Spinal cord segmentation for MT1 data
 #####################################

-First, we will run the ``sct_deepseg_sc`` command to segment the spinal cord from the image containing the magnetization transfer pulse.
+First, we will run the ``sct_deepseg_sc`` command to segment the spinal cord from the MT1 image (i.e. the image that has the RF off-resonance pulse applied).

 .. code:: sh